- Motivations For Selling A Business

 As we mentioned, the SBA process is happening at the same time as the due diligence process.
 The most important part of this deeper diligence process is the quality of earnings analysis.
 This analysis confirms the financial statements of your target business and ensures you aren’t making critical errors based on the financial statements you received from the seller.

-Acquira can connect you with our preferred diligence vendors once you are part of our programs, including vendors to do the QE analysis.
+Acquira can connect you with our preferred diligence vendors once you are part of our programs, including vendors for the QE analysis.

 There’s no such thing as a stupid question at any point in this process.
 It’s better to ask a potentially silly question than to acquire a faulty business.